 What are dependent clauses in English grammar?

-This is the first of three lessons about Dependent Clauses.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Dependent Clauses.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the difference between sentences and clauses

 – Discuss three key grammar rules of dependent clauses

 Whenever students learn about simple, compound and complex sentence structures, an exploration of independent and dependent clauses will also be necessary.
 Though somewhat complex, having a good understanding of the various types of clause in English is one of the best ways of improving language at the sentence level.
 Improve the clarity, concision and accuracy of your sentences and your paragraphs will improve too (and so therefore will your essays and grades).
 In this short three-chapter reader, we therefore focus specifically on dependent clauses and their five key types, exploring finite adjective, adverbial and noun clauses in Chapter 2 and non-finite participial and infinitival clauses in Chapter 3.

 This is the first question you’ll probably ask yourself when studying sentence-level grammar.
 Confusingly, it is true that a single clause may be a sentence but that a sentence may not necessarily be composed of one single clause.
 The reason for this is that sentences are built from one or many clauses.
 While simple sentences only require one clause, for example, compound sentences are formed from two and complex sentences take two or more:

 - simple sentences are made from one independent clause

 - complex sentences have one independent clause and one or more dependent clauses